mauroeparis/catan/README.md

 For running catan run `npm start` and for running the mockapi `npm run mockapi`.

+Before running, set API url creating a file called `.env` in the root, and adding the line `REACT_APP_API=address`.

+You can also use temporary env variables running the app with `REACT_APP_API=address npm start`.

 # Wiki

 We have more documentation in the [repo's